Alan-Chen99/dotfiles3/readme.md

 Start emacs; dependencies will be installed into `~/.emacs.d`.
 Some dependencies will fail due to missing system dependencies.
 Just ignore them for now.
-On windows, you may have to start emacs multiple times for most packages to build.

 ### get started